-After the proposal form submission, he gets text about form submission and his application number, an email follows with the policy bond attached, he receives a call from the insurance companies customer care welcoming him and she suggests an option to download app for tracking, claims registrations, chat option with customer care, which he downloads promptly.
-Later in the week, he gets policy bond in the mail.
+After the proposal form submission, he gets a text about form submission and his application number, an email follows with the policy bond attached, he receives a call from the insurance companies customer care welcoming him and she suggests an option to download an app for tracking, claims registrations, chat option with customer care, which he downloads promptly.
+Later in the week, he gets the policy bond in the mail.

 Wow!!
 Harry is impressed and assured that all the info is within reach, whenever he wants.
 No hassles, no form filling, and rapid services.
 He is impressed with his insurance company.

 Sally is a worried woman.
 She has been waiting for the last 20 days but she hasn’t received the policy bond yet.
 She has also visited her insurance company twice and had to re-fill the proposal form.

 Now, Sally has taken up the matter in writing and has also made a call to her insurance executive for the same.
 The insurance executive has asked Sally for some additional documents and has made sure that she will be receiving her policy bond within 3-4 days.